Ponzi Schemes and the SEC Whistleblower Program

 Whistleblowers Aid the SEC in Identifying and Halting Ponzi Schemes

 According to a speech by the former Director of the SEC’s Division of Enforcement, whistleblower tips have greatly aided the SEC in identifying and halting Ponzi schemes.
-For the past three fiscal years, the SEC Office of the Whistleblower has received an increased number of tips related to offering frauds, such as Ponzi, or Ponzi-like, schemes:
+For the past four fiscal years, the SEC Office of the Whistleblower has consistently received a significant number of tips related to offering frauds, such as Ponzi, or Ponzi-like, schemes:

 - Fiscal Year 2016: 15% of whistleblower tips